 Any other bad case when only change the default encoding?

-#8 Updated by Go MAEDA about 1 month ago
+#8 Updated by Go MAEDA over 5 years ago

 - Target version set to Candidate for next major release